 When is it offered?

-Please contact the department for when (quarter) Statway® is offered.
+Please contact the department to inquire when the next cohort of Statway® will begin.

 What should students expect?